transient-haskell/axiom/README.md

 If your program use `inputNodes` to connect N server nodes, you must use additional parameters in the command line:

-in a computer/ docker instance:
+in a computer or docker instance:
 ```
 > yourProgram -p start/host1/port1
 ```